tkubica12/apim-lifecycle/README.md

 ## Key Components

-- **Terraform Modules**: Reusable Terraform modules for APIM, APIs, and infrastructure components.
+- **Terraform Modules**: Reusable Terraform modules for APIM, APIs, products, and infrastructure components.
-- **Terragrunt**: Used for managing Terraform configurations across multiple environments, maintaining separate state files for each API.
+- **Terragrunt**: Used for managing Terraform configurations across multiple environments, maintaining separate state files for each API and product.
 - **OpenAPI Specifications**: APIs are defined using OpenAPI 3.0.3 specifications.
-- **Manifest Files**: YAML files that describe API configurations, including references to OpenAPI specs and policies.
+- **Manifest Files**: YAML files that describe API and product configurations, including references to OpenAPI specs, policies, and product metadata.

-## Manifest-Based API Configuration
+## Manifest-Based Configuration

-Each API is configured using a manifest file (manifest.yaml) that includes:
+Each API and product is configured using a manifest file (manifest.yaml) that includes:
+- Product metadata (name, display name, description, terms, approval requirements)
 - OpenAPI specification file reference
 - Policy file reference (for API-specific policies)
 - API metadata (name, short name, prefix)